After a shipping mishap, we feared the boxes were ruined. Luckily, I found a solution!

-Recently, I've had to solve a fairly common problem, yet in a unique way.
+Recently, I've had to solve a fairly common problem—yet in a unique way.
 On the job, our warehouse received two rejected pallets of perfume.
 Long story short, the two pallets were rejected from going on an airplane because of improper labeling.
-60 boxes from each pallet were going to have to be torn off and new labels put on the same boxes.
+60 boxes from each pallet would have to be torn off and new labels put on the same boxes.
 That's 120 boxes that we had to relabel.
 Oy vey!
 What were we going to do?

 Let's just briefly go over what we need.

-1. Apply Goo Gone to Your Cleaning Cloth
+Step 1: Apply Goo Gone to Your Cleaning Cloth

-2. Soak the Label With Goo Gone
+Step 2: Soak the Label With Goo Gone

-With your damp medium (cotton ball, cloth, etc), coat the label or labels you intend to remove from the cardboard box.
+With your damp medium (cotton ball, cloth, etc.), coat the label or labels you intend to remove from the cardboard box.
 Be especially sure to catch the edges of the label, as this will be very helpful later on.

-3. Wait From 90 Minutes to 3 Hours
+Step 3: Wait From 90 Minutes to 3 Hours

 - It seems that thin labels and labels without any lamination are easy to tear off once you reach the 1 1/2 hour mark.

-If you want to be absolutely sure you gonna get the label completely off, waiting three hours is your best bet.
+If you want to be absolutely sure you gonna get the label completely off, waiting three hours is your best bet!

-4. Tear the Label(s) off Slowly
+Step 4: Tear the Label(s) Off Slowly

-Please peel slowly, it is a paper label after all and is still subject to tearing.
-The more tearing that occurs...the more chance you have of leaving glue residues on the box itself.
+Please peel slowly; it is a paper label after all and is still subject to tearing.
+The more tearing that occurs, the more chance you have of leaving glue residue on the box itself.
 Yet, even with "slow" removal of the 120 labels we had to deal with, each one took about 15 seconds to remove on average.

-1. Set Your Heat Gun to the Lowest Setting
+Step 1: Set Your Heat Gun to the Lowest Setting

 Plug in your heat gun and start it up.
-Now heat guns can spew out some pretty intense...uh heat, so I would advise putting your heat gun on the lowest setting.
-For me, that is 250 degrees Fahrenheit (pretty typical for heat guns).
+Now heat guns can generate some pretty intense heat, so I would advise putting your heat gun on the lowest setting.
+For me, that is 250°F (pretty typical for heat guns).

-2. Start Heating One Edge of the Label
+Step 2: Start Heating One Edge of the Label

 Just like in the last method, you want to create a loose edge on the label from which you can remove the entire label and its adhesive off of the cardboard box.
 To do this, concentrate the nozzle of your heat gun on one edge of the label for a few seconds (move it up and down the edge of the label if you have to).

-The adhesive underneath that edge should have weakened from the heat and now you have a loose edge.
+The adhesive underneath that edge should have weakened from the heat, and now you have a loose edge.

-3. Remove Label Slowly
+Step 3: Remove Label Slowly